Best Rewards Credit Cards of 2025

 How to earn credit card rewards

-Many rewards credit cards offer welcome bonuses to new cardholders when you meet a minimum spending requirement.
-For example, you may earn $200 after you spend $500 in three months or 60,000 points when you spend $3,000 in three months.
+Many rewards credit cards offer welcome bonuses to new cardholders who meet a minimum spending requirement.
+For example, you might earn $200 after you spend $500 in three months, or 60,000 points when you spend $3,000 in three months.

-With this type of rewards card, you'll earn the same rewards rate — say, 1.5% back or two miles per dollar — on every purchase.
-If you want a simple approach to rewards, this option may be appealing.
+- With flat-rate rewards cards, you'll earn the same rewards rate — say, 1.5% back or two miles per dollar — on every purchase.
+If you want a simple approach to rewards, this option might be appealing.

-Some cash back credit cards offer bonus rewards on spending categories that change every few months, allowing you to maximize rewards on a wide variety of purchases throughout the year.
+- Some cash-back credit cards offer bonus rewards on spending categories that change every few months, allowing you to maximize rewards on a wide variety of purchases throughout the year.
+For example, you might earn 5% cash back on up to $1,500 spent on groceries and department stores one quarter, then at Target and Amazon the next.

-If it's an outsized welcome bonus you're after, check out our article on some of the best credit card bonuses for new cardholders.
+If it's an outsize welcome bonus you're after, check out our article on some of the best credit card bonuses for new cardholders.

 What are points or miles worth?